 Property, plant & equipment are measured at cost less accumulated depreciation and accumulated impairment losses.
-Depreciation is recognized in the consolidated statement of comprehensive (loss)/ income on the straight-line basis over the estimated useful lives of each part of an item of property, plant & equipment.
+Depreciation is recognized in the consolidated statement of comprehensive income/(loss) on the straight-line basis over the estimated useful lives of each item of property, plant & equipment.